GeertBosch/chessfun/README.md

 | <img src="img/m3-1.png" height="368"> | <img src="img/m3-2.png" height="248"> | <img src="img/m3-3.png" height="68"> |
 |      96x48 chars, 192x96 pixels       |      64x32 chars, 128x64 pixels       |              16x8 chars              |

-Going full 8-bit retro-style is clearly possible, but the resolution is too low for the 21st century, especially if you also want to use the terminal for normal legible text.
+Going full 8-bit retro-style is of course possible, but the resolution is too low for the 21st century, especially if you also want to use the terminal for normal legible text.
 Note that in the table above, all images have been scaled down by 50% compared to the rest of this text.
 While it certainly is possible to improve over my Too Blocky pixel art attempt, and the auto-converted Too